Amy-S-Anderson/Persephone-ABM-for-Bioarchaeology/README.md

-2. To **run the sensitivity analysis** of the model (sweeping across other mortality regimes from the Coale and Demeny West female series of model life tables, and annual lesion formation probabilities between 1% and 10%) and generate plots and tables in the supplementary tables, run the Sensitivity_Analysis.R file.
+2. To **run the sensitivity analysis** of the model (sweeping across other mortality regimes from the Coale and Demeny West female series of model life tables, and annual lesion formation probabilities between 1% and 10%) and generate plots and tables in the supplementary tables, run the file `Known Unknowns/Sensitivity_Analysis.R`.

    This script will automatically load:
    * The Model (`Model_Core_Simulate_Cemetery.R`)